kukaryambik/givme/README.md

-      --registry-password string   Password for registry authentication; or use GIVME_REGISTRY_PASSWORD --registry-username string   Username for registry authentication; or use GIVME_REGISTRY_USERNAME -f, --tar-file string            Path to the tar file --update                     Update the image instead of using existing file
+      --registry-password string   Password for registry authentication; or use GIVME_REGISTRY_PASSWORD --registry-username string   Username for registry authentication; or use GIVME_REGISTRY_USERNAME -f, --tar-file string            Path to the tar file
 ```

 #### Snapshot